ThongHHuynh/Arducam_TOF_ROS1/README.md

 ```
 Step 5:
 There could be the error:
-"Build repo not found or not exist"
+"Build repo not found or not exist" /n
-"Unknown argument -j"
+"Unknown argument -j"/n
-"Unknown argument 4"
+"Unknown argument 4"/n
 these are because Cmake 3.10.x on Ubuntu 18.04 is not compatible with -B, -S flags in the compile file.

 To fix: